How To Know the Chance of SS Genotype with AS Parents

 The haemoglobin gene types we need to know are Hb A (AA), HB AS (AS), and Hb SS (SS).

-Hb A is the normal genetic type, that is both gene copies are free of abnormal changes or mutation.
+Hb A is the normal genetic type; that is, both gene copies are free of abnormal changes or mutations.

 Hb AS genotype is the carrier or trait.

 Such a person only has 1 copy of the mutated (abnormal) gene, while the other copy is normal.